 Enzo is a romantically Tuscan-inspired cafe set aside a lake at Pepper’s Tree Village, serving up mouth-watering meals that will impress the most seasoned traveller.
-Love Kitchen is equally quaint, but a little quirkier, and serves country fare with a modern twist and a focus on local, organic produce.
-There are also plenty of vegan and vegetarian options – a unique offering in the area.

 If an indulgent dinner inspires, there’s no better place to be than EXP – one of the Hunter’s most celebrated culinary destinations that boasts a dining experience like no other.
 Book ahead.

 EXP is one of the Hunter Valley’s most celebrated restaurants and is not one to be missed.

 Who needs wine when you can melt your worries away with a delicious treatment in a world-class spa?

 The Golden Door Elysia Health Retreat and Spa is Australia’s biggest retreat centre, offering a smorgasbord of spa and wellness treatments to tickle everyone’s fancy.
 Think à la carte massage and facials, as well as healing treatments like chakra awakening and reflexology.
 Its signature treatment, Watsu, is a unique, water-based body treatment in a private heated pool – inviting participants to deeply relax the spine in ways not possible on land.

 The list of treatments at Golden Door Elysia Health Retreat and Spa is long and varied.